Home and Learn: Microsoft Excel Course

 So what happened?
 Why have all those strange #REF comments appeared in the cells?

-If you hold your mouse over the exclamation mark in the yellow diamond,
+If you hold your mouse over the exclamation mark in the yellow diamond, you'll see this:

 That complex error message means that Excel tried to paste the formulas over.
 But the cell references it has are all for the J column.